 I’m not going to make a blanket statement like “all cheap exercise bikes will fall to bits”, or rehash cliches like “you get what you pay for”, because that’s not ALWAYS the case.
-I’ve bought exceptional quality products cheaply, and I’ve also bought expensive lemons.
-I include updated user review links for each exercise bike, so you can check out the long-term reliability of any bike.
+I’ve bought exceptional products cheaply, and I’ve also bought expensive lemons.
+It’s vital to check out the customer reviews regarding long-term reliability.

 - Comfort and Resistance

 When I refer to comfort I don’t just mean how comfortable the saddle is to sit on, since this can usually be remedied with a good gel seat cover.
 I’m referring to the smoothness of the resistance.
 The cheaper exercise bikes typically use a belt or fan for resistance.
 The belt tension bikes tend to feel a little weird while pedalling, or at least that’s been my experience.
 Also, they have a tendency to get louder with higher resistance settings, since they rely on friction for resistance.